serpent-linux/website/content/roadmap.md

 Callout: "So close, you can taste the coffee."
 ---

-During our early stages of development we're taking our time, to ensure each decision that we make will stand the test of time and ensure sustainability.
+During our early stages of development we're taking our time, so that each decision we make will stand the test of time and ensure sustainability.

 {{<roadmap_bootstrap>}}